A trip to Bruges, Belgium: things to do in Europe’s fairytale city

 Bruges is surrounded by a canal network and though it’s not as large or as complex as Amsterdam’s, the gorgeous red and yellow Autumn leaves and fairytale bridges make you feel like you’re living in a story book.

-For 8 euros you can take an open topped boat (along with twenty other tourists) and travel through the different sections of the canals – keep an eye out for the little red doors on the buildings along the canals that open up straight onto the water.
+To explore from the water, you can take an open topped boat (along with twenty other tourists) and travel through the different sections of the canals on a delightful canal cruise – keep an eye out for the little red doors on the buildings along the canals that open up straight onto the water.

 Although it’s a pretty crowded exercise and the boats can get quite cramped, the boat rides are still a nice way to see Bruges from the water and reminisce about the time that the city was an important medieval port.